CoderDojo-Content/Beginner-HTML-CSS/en/styling-the-menu-bar.md

 ```
 The `padding` property adds space.
 Can you work out what each of the other properties does?
 Try experimenting with different colours and numbers of pixels.
 3. To get rid of the underline on the links, add the following code on a new line after the closing curly brace `}` for the `nav ul li` rules.
+ * You could put it after any `}` but it's a good idea to keep related stuff together so it's easier to find!
 ```
    nav ul li a {
       text-decoration: none;